scottloeb/sailing-tools/contexts/CIT_BudgetNodePad_20250523.md

 ## 🤖 **Note for Claude**

-This project demonstrates the G.A.R.D.E.N. philosophy in action:
+This project demonstrates how Dan's single-file pattern revolutionizes development:
+- **Zero Dependencies**: Complete application in one HTML file
+- **Instant Deployment**: No build process, no complexity
-- **Cognitive Alignment**: Structure-first approach matches natural budget thinking
+- **G.A.R.D.E.N.
+Alignment**: Structure-first cognitive approach maintained
-- **Technical Abstraction**: Complex algorithms hidden behind simple interface
-- **Progressive Discovery**: Users can start simple and add complexity
-- **Multiple Perspectives**: Different views of the same financial data
+- **Universal Access**: Works on any device with a browser

 When continuing this project:
+- Maintain the single-file architecture
+- Follow Dan's DOM-as-Truth pattern
-- Maintain the Grassroots cognitive framework
+- Preserve Grassroots cognitive framework
-- Ensure ADA compliance in all new features
+- Keep ADA compliance and mobile responsiveness
-- Keep mobile-first responsive design principles
-- Use the G.A.R.D.E.N. brand color palette
+- Use emoji + color coding for visual hierarchy
 - Reference this CIT when discussing budget features

-- Remember 4x6 index card design for quick references
+**Current Status**: Successfully deployed, ready for use or enhancement.